Company Logo - Home Link

 There are 24 elevators in the lobby and two of them were the fastest elevators in the world in 1913.
 These high-speed elevators traveled 700 feet (210 m) per minute.

 The elevators were supplied by the Otis Elevator Company.
-The company's founder, Elijah Armstrong Otis was a highly innovate inventor.
+The company's founder, Elijah Armstrong Otis was a highly innovative inventor.

 7) On Opening Day, President Woodrow Wilson turned on the lights

-On April 24, 1913, the building was officially opened with a lavish private dinner party held by Woolworth with over 800 guests!
+On April 24, 1913, the building was officially opened with a lavish private ceremony and dinner party with over 800 guests.

 More than 5,000 windows were illuminated.
 Floodlights, which were fairly new at the time, were used to illuminate the exterior.

-8) A company who helped develop the atomic bomb had an office here
+8) A company that helped develop the atomic bomb had an office here

 During World War Two, the Kellex Corporation was based in the Woolworth Building.

-Kellex Corp. was part of the “Manhattan Project,” the government's secret effort to create an atomic bomb.
+Kellex Corp. was part of the “Manhattan Project,” the government's secret effort to create an atomic bomb, with Robert J. Oppenheimer at the helm.

 9) The architect was one of America's most famous

-The architect of the building, Cass Gilbert, designed the United States Supreme Court building in Washington, D.C.
+Architect Cass Gilbert, who designed the Woolworth Building, also designed the United States Supreme Court building in Washington, D.C.

-He also designed the Alexander Hamilton Custom House, which today houses the Museum of the American Indian. (see picture on right).
+He also designed the Beaux-Arts style Alexander Hamilton Custom House, which today houses the Museum of the American Indian in Downtown Manhattan.

 In 2012, Alchemy Properties purchased the top 30 floors of the building for $68 million and concerted the space into 33 condominiums.